amanasmuei/mcp-luno/docs/GITHUB_PAGES_FIX.md

 4. Under **Source**, select **GitHub Actions** (not "Deploy from a branch")
 5. Click **Save**

+**Note**: If you see a 404 error after deployment, wait 5-10 minutes for GitHub Pages to fully propagate the changes.

 ### 2. Verify Repository Permissions

 1. In Settings, go to **Actions** > **General**